Enter your email address below and subscribe to our newsletter

 Beef Quesadilla

-Get ready to make a delicious beef quesadilla.
-This dish is fun to make, and it is easier to put together than you would think.
-If you’ve never made it at home, get ready for the experience of a lifetime.
+Today, we are preparing a beef quesadilla.
+This dish is enjoyable to make and simpler to assemble than you might think.
+If you’ve never tried making it at home, get ready for an exciting experience.

 Quesadilla originated in Mexico.
 Particularly with roots to the Aztecs.
 The Tortilla is a staple food for the people of Mesoamerica.
-Quesadillas were created to be eaten on the road, thus making them a portable meal that comprised meat and vegetables.
-The addition of cheese occurred in the 16th century with the arrival of the Spaniards.
+Quesadillas were created for on-the-road eating, making them a portable meal of meat and vegetables.
+Cheese was introduced in the 16th century with the arrival of the Spaniards.

 Ingredients